Triggering workflows

 3. Grant Trigger manually all workflows permissions or share a workflow with trigger permissions.

-Device view and Amplify are not supported for manual triggers.
+The system does not support Device View and Amplify for manual triggers.

 To manually trigger a workflow: